You are what you eat, or at least that’s how the saying goes.

 If your body doesn’t work the way it’s supposed to, then it probably isn’t digesting your food properly either.
-That means you’re likely missing out on a lot of good nutrition and storing a lot more calories in the form of body fat than you should be.
+That means you’re likely missing out on a lot of good nutrition and could even end up storing more body fat than you should be.

 There are plenty of autoimmune diseases that medical experts are starting to link to poor gut health.
 Think of the gut as the gateway to the rest of your body.

 If something is wrong with the gate, all sorts of harmful chemicals and compounds can walk right in and cause damage to your body.